-If you are thinking about increasing the size or work surface area of your kitchen by adding a breakfast bar, it can be easily achieved by simply installing some new kitchen doors, units and a new section of worktop.
-You can even make sure it blends in with the rest of your kitchen and do it on a small budget and with limited DIY skills.
+Thinking about increasing the size or work surface area of your kitchen?
+A breakfast bar can easily achieve this.
+Simply install some new kitchen doors, units and a new section of worktop.
+You can even make it blend in with the rest of your kitchen, and on a small budget with limited DIY skills.

-If your kitchen has units around the outer walls in a U shape at one end, you may benefit from adding a breakfast bar arrangement coming across the room to separate it from either the living area or the eating area.
-Anyone thinking about this type of kitchen improvement is likely to assume that the entire kitchen would need to be replaced.
-This is not always necessary.
+If your kitchen has units around the outer walls in a U shape at one end, you may benefit from adding a breakfast bar arrangement.
+In this case it will come across the room to separate it from either the living area or the eating area.
+You might think this type of kitchen improvement needs the entire kitchen replacing.
+But this is not always necessary.

-Your breakfast bar will require at least one and probably two new kitchen units which will be set at ninety degrees to your existing units.
-These can be used for storage or even appliances.
-You may consider adding upper units as well which would be hung from the ceiling.
-However this will limit the head height available for sitting at your breakfast bar.
+Your breakfast bar will require at least one and probably two new kitchen units.
+These will be set at ninety degrees to your existing units, and are great as extra storage or for appliances.
+You can also add upper units, hung from the ceiling.
+However, do remember this will limit the head height when sitting at your breakfast bar.

-You will want the units to face into the kitchen and will need to add end boards to the back where they will be seen from the other part of the room.
-These boards can be painted to fit in with your colour scheme for the room.
+The units will need to face into the kitchen, so you'll need to add end boards to the back where they will be seen from the other part of the room.
+These boards can be painted to fit in with your colour scheme.